intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/install.md

 3. Pip install only supports __local__ mode.
 Cluster mode might be supported in the future.
 For those who want to use Analytics Zoo in cluster mode, please try to [install without pip](#install-without-pip).
 4. You need to install Java __>= JDK8__ before running Analytics Zoo, which is required by `pyspark`.
 5. `bigdl==0.6.0` and its dependencies will automatically be installed if they haven't been detected in the current Python environment.
-6. We've tested with `pyspark==2.3.2` and you are recommended to use this version as guided in the command above.
+6. We've tested with `pyspark==2.3.2` and thus you are strongly recommended to install this version as guided in the command above.

 ---